 Providing Critical and Financially Challenging Services

-We provide critically important services that are financially challenging, like serving as our region’s only trauma center, and providing a level III neo-natal intensive care unit.
+We provide critically important services that are financially challenging, like serving as our region’s only trauma center, and providing a Level III Neonatal Intensive Care Unit (NICU).
 Nonprofit hospitals provide these specialized services as part of their mandate to ensure all community members are served.

 Services and Education for Specific Populations

 If not for Huntington Hospital, services like our Senior Care Network and other specialized programs and services would be absent from our region.
 These include free health clinics and educational programs for specific San Gabriel Valley resident populations: everything from flu clinics for children and adults to educational programs about diabetes, asthma and healthy eating and lifestyle.

 We are proud to provide clinical education for nurses, pharmacists, respiratory and physical therapists, dietitians and others — as well as our world-renowned Graduate Medical Education programs in internal medicine and surgery that train the next generation of physicians to serve our region.